telerik/kendo-react/docs/knowledge-base/grouping-with-custom-cell.md

 In this case, the issue occurs because when the `rowType` is `groupHeader` the cell has to return null.

 {% meta id:index height:600 %}
+{% embed_file grid/grouping-with-custom-cell/app.jsx preview %}
-{% embed_file grid/grouping-with-custom-cell/main.jsx preview %}
+{% embed_file grid/grouping-with-custom-cell/main.jsx %}
 {% embed_file shared/shared-products.json %}
 {% endmeta %}